 Every chimney should have a chimney cap.
 This component is essential because it keeps rain, snow, birds and other animals from infiltrating your fireplace system.
 Yet not all homes have chimney caps.
 So, we recommend having one installed if you don’t have one already.

-If you have a chimney cap, it’s important to have it checked along with the rest of your chimney for signs of rust or deterioration.
+If you have a chimney cap, it’s important to check it along with the rest of your chimney for signs of rust or deterioration.
 Metal chimney caps crack and wear away over time, leaving your fireplace vulnerable to unwanted visitors.
 Make sure you have protection overhead before you make the fire below!

 Test Your Flue Damper